 Traveling on a restricted diet doesn’t have to be confusing or frustrating.
 With these simple tips, you’ll learn how to spot delicious low carb snacks on the go.

-So stop eye-balling the donut stand and stand to consider the ways you can give your body fuel when traveling.
+So stop eye-balling the donut stand and consider the ways you can give your body alternate fuel when traveling.

 #1 - A Low Carb Mindset

 If you go into traveling low carb thinking “I’ll never find food,” guess what?
-You’ll never find food, so as trite as it may sound, the first advice we have to give you is to change how you view your snacks stops and begin to feel encouraged and excited about the food on offer.
+You’ll never find food.
+As trite as it may sound, the first advice we have to give you is to change how you view your snack stops and begin to feel encouraged and excited about the food on offer.

-From delicious jerky to nuts, cheeses, salads, even bunless burgers, there are so many ways for you to grab low carb food when traveling.
+From delicious jerky to nuts, cheeses, salads, even bunless burgers, there are a ton of ways for you to grab low carb food when traveling.

 In 2016, Japanese Dr. Yoshinori Ohsumi won a Nobel Prize for Physiology or Medicine for his study on “self-eating” cells.
 The term for this crucial process is called autophagy.
 It allows cells to digest and recycle their proteins and other components to be used for energy so that they can continue to thrive.